-Sudden drops in blood pressure—which might occur after eating a meal or standing up too quickly—can lead to dizziness, lightheadedness, and fainting.1 If you frequently experience these episodes, some lifestyle changes may help raise your blood pressure and keep it within the optimal range.
+Sudden drops in blood pressure—which might occur after eating a meal or standing up too quickly—can lead to dizziness, lightheadedness, and fainting.1 If you frequently experience these episodes, lifestyle changes may help raise your blood pressure and keep it within the optimal range.

 Drink More Water